johhki-4/plant-model-generator/README.md

   - Requirements
     - Setting up dependencies,

-you need to perform the steps for the AFOF_2.py file given in this repository.
-Go into the file and on line 30 specify the desired directory.
+do the same steps for the AFOF_2.py file given in this repository.

+You also need to go into the file and on line 30 specify the desired location.

+When you get to:
+- Simulation in Visual Components
+  - Usage,

+open the `PoductionTracing2020.vcmx` file given in **this** repository instead.